 2016 also brought on another musical project for Seals.
 He was also asked to front a Tom Petty tribute band called The Petty Junkies.
 The group is comprised of the who's who of Nashville professional studio musicians and artists who have been very successful in their own right.
 Well over 300 hit songs have been penned, played on, sung, or produced by the members of this band.

-Brady will be releasing his own version of the iconic hit, God Blessed Texas along with a new memoir called God Blessed Texas & Me Too in the winter of 2020.
+Brady recently released his own version of the iconic hit, God Blessed Texas along with a new memoir called God Blessed Texas & Me Too.
+He's currently booking shows for 2021.